daveyarwood/bjj-graph/README.md

 both states that can be explored, with various outcomes depending on what your opponent is doing.

+Another benefit of this approach is that the "indicators" that a particular technique is applicable in a particular position/situation can be represented by labeling the edges between nodes.

 ## Graph visualization

 This project uses the ubergraph library to construct the graph and graphviz